mebobby2/elixir-todo/README.md

 Once you compile your project, compiled binaries reside in the _build/ProjectEnv folder, where ProjectEnv is the mix project environment that was in effect during compilation.
 (MIX_ENV=prod mix compile)

+In addition to your application, the lib folder contains your compile-time dependen- cies.
+Other runtime dependencies (such as Elixir/Erlang standard applications) already reside someplace else on the disk and are accessible via the load path.

+The application resource file resides in lib/YourApp/ebin and is named as YourApp.app.
+For the to-do system, the file resides in _build/dev/lib/todo/ ebin/ (relative to the root project folder).
+When you attempt to start the application, the generic application behaviour looks for the resource file in the load paths (the same paths that are searched for compiled binaries).

 ## Upto

 Upto page 263 - Part 3